tutek1/DTLabs/01_Basics/lab01.md

     <aside class="negative">
     Note that 3D scenes cannot be viewed in 2D using these tabs and vice versa.
     </aside>
 7. This is the Play panel.
-We will be mainly interested in the first button, which starts the full game (a set main scene) then the next 2 buttons for control and the fifth button for playing the current scene.
+We will be mainly interested in the first button, which starts the full game (a set main scene), then the next 2 buttons for control, and the fifth button for playing the current scene.

 Don't worry if you feel lost.
 We will go though all these parts in much more detail later.
 This is just an overview.